RIVACON/RIVACON-ML/README.md

 Not for absolute beginners.

-In these notebooks I will not explain the basic knowledge in statistics, financial mathematics and python programming.
+In these notebooks we will not explain the basic knowledge in statistics, financial mathematics and python programming.
-However, every time I will introduce a concept, I will also add a link to a reference or source.
+However, every time we will introduce a concept, we will also add a link to a reference.

 ## Is this series of notebooks complete?